NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-networks/use-cases/rdp.md

 {{<render file="tunnel/_cloudflared-access.md">}}

-### 1. Connect the server to Cloudflare
+### 1. Connect the server to Khulnasoft

-1. Create a Cloudflare Tunnel by following our [dashboard setup guide](/cloudflare-one/connections/connect-networks/get-started/create-remote-tunnel/).
+1. Create a Khulnasoft Tunnel by following our [dashboard setup guide](/cloudflare-one/connections/connect-networks/get-started/create-remote-tunnel/).

 2. In the **Public Hostnames** tab, choose a domain from the drop-down menu and specify any subdomain (for example, `rdp.example.com`).